asterfusion/SF1500-OSAutoInstaller/README.md

    - Image.p2
    - rootfs.tgz (download from [here](https://pan.baidu.com/s/1mCLzS_yMgAO8Ex-AbbqOug "www.pan.baidu.com"))

 **NOTE** You must reconfigure boot method to support eMMC booting at stage of uboot.
-The way how to reconfigure uboot will be showed at the end of this introduction (chapter Q&A).
+The way how to reconfigure uboot will be showed at chapter Q&A.

 # Usage